cmfcmf/OpenWeatherMap-PHP-API/README.md

 ## Documentation

-The documentation is built using [Docusuaurs v2](https://v2.docusaurus.io/).
+The documentation is built using [Docusaurus v2](https://docusaurus.io).
 To run a local developnment server for the docs, execute

 ```bash